derrickturk/use-of-weapons/NOTES.md

 # Why learn to program?
 Well, that's kind of a loaded question, isn't it?
 * Why learn history?
-** To provide context for understanding the world.
+  * To provide context for understanding the world.
 * Why learn math?
-** To provide a language for modeling to world.
+  * To provide a language for modeling to world.
 * Why learn engineering?
-** So that we can understand how to build tools that shape the world.
+  * So that we can understand how to build tools that shape the world.
 * Why learn art?
-** So that we can express ideas through creative means.
+  * So that we can express ideas through creative means.
 * Why learn Latin?
-** For mental stimulation, and to open up new literature.
+  * For mental stimulation, and to open up new literature.
 * ...
 * So, why learn to program?
-** For all of the above!
+  * For all of the above!
-*** Software is a context that's shaped the end of the 20th century and will pervade the 21st.
+    * Software is a context that's shaped the end of the 20th century and will pervade the 21st.
-*** Programming is "executable math"---a tool for modeling the world and for realizing those models.
+    * Programming is "executable math"---a tool for modeling the world and for realizing those models.
-*** Programming is an engineering discipline, a way to create tools that anybody in the world can use.
+    * Programming is an engineering discipline, a way to create tools that anybody in the world can use.
-*** Programming is a creative medium---it permits voice, style, play, and message.
+    * Programming is a creative medium---it permits voice, style, play, and message.
-*** It's fun, and it's good for your brain*!
+    * It's fun, and it's good for your brain*!

-* citation needed
+\* citation needed

+# What this isn't
+Engineers are prone to latch on to totalizing worldviews
+* Young earth creationism
+* Radical Islam

+... especially with charismatic figureheads
+* Zed Shaw
+* Eliezer Yudkowsky
+* The Mustache Money guy

+Bad news:
+* I'm super opinionated

+Worse news:
+* You will be too

+Good news:
+* We don't need to agree.
+Question everything.

+This isn't going to be dogmatic.
+I'm not going to hold back from sharing opinions, but I need you to ask for evidence when I don't present it.
+Call me out.
+It's OK!

 # You're all already programmers
 From time to time, somebody will repost this article, somewhere on the internet: